 But on April 15,1983, everything changed.
 The California State Railroad Museum–now opened–held a reception for a railroad photographer, Richard Steinheimer, who had a new exhibit on display.
 As the evening wore on I noticed every time I looked up Mr. Steinheimer seemed to be looking my way.
 We spoke several times that evening and I was surprised to find we had many common interests.
 At the close of the reception, he invited me to join him and others for dinner.
 I couldn’t go.
 So, we exchanged business cards and he said he’d call.
 My first thought as I floated on air going home was I’d probably never hear from him.
 At the time of our meeting, I was not aware of his reputation as an internationally known railroad photographer; all I felt was my heart racing when he spoke.
 There was such a kindness in his baritone voice and a gentle manner, all 6 ft.
 6 inches of him.
 You could say I was smitten and I didn’t think that was possible, being a 49-year-old divorcee.

-Imagine my surprise to find a call from him on my answering machine just 2 days later.
+Imagine my surprise to find a call from him on my answering machine just two days later.
 I returned his call that evening not knowing that he had already started writing a letter to me.
-We must have talked for 2 hours.
+We must have talked for two hours.
 He finished his letter anyway and to my surprise mailed it, a treasure I still hold dear.

 He wrote the following: